raceychan/ididi/README.md

 In a nutshell:

+- Scope only manages resources, non-resources will be handled by parent graph.
 - Scope can access registered singletons and resolved instances of its parent graph
 - its parent graph can't access its registered singletons and resolved resources.

-- Non-resource instances resolved by the scope can be access by its parent graph

 #### Using Scope to manage resources

 - **Infinite number of nested scope**
 - **Parent scope can be accssed by its child scopes(within the same context)**
 - **Resources will be shared across dependents only withint the same scope**
-- **Resources will be automatically closed and destroyed when the scope is exited.**
+- **Resources will be automatically closed when the scope is exited.**
 - **Classes that implment `contextlib.AbstractContextManager` or `contextlib.AbstractAsyncContextManager` are also considered to be resources and can/should be resolved within scope.**
 - **Scopes are separated by context**